nicktodd/spring-course/docs/jpa.md

     5. Commit the transaction and close EntityManager.

-3. Test your application.
+3. Test your application by running the code.
+You should see some output from the database.

-When you run it, the output will be some warnings about Log4J and then (hopefully!) you’re working output.
-Log4J significantly makes debugging Hibernate applications a great deal easier, so you will now add a Log4J configuration file into the application.

-4. Using Windows Explorer, copy <LAB_HOME>\log4j\log4j.properties into your src\main\java folder and rerun the application.
+4. Using Windows Explorer, copy <LAB_HOME>\log4j\log4j2.xml into your src\main\resources folder and rerun the application.
 You will now see far more detailed output, and if your application didn’t work, you will have a much clearer idea of why when you read the logging messages.

 5. If you have time, experiment by adding your own new albums.